google/caliban/docs/cli/caliban_shell.rst

 Caliban will copy in your Cloud credentials and set the required ``$GOOGLE_APPLICATION_CREDENTIALS`` env variable, so all Cloud interaction from Python should Just Work.
-(See the
+(See the :doc:`guide on gcloud authentication
-`guide below on gcloud authentication <http://go/caliban#gcloud-and-gsutil-authentication>`_ for more detail.)
+<../explore/gcloud>` for more detail.)

 The base Caliban images also have ``gcloud`` installed; all ``gcloud`` and ``gsutil`` commands will work with the same permissions granted to the key found at